Note on Floer theory and integrable hierarchies

-While we have seen that the commuting Hamiltonian systems have a natural geometrical interpretation in Floer theory, we emphasize that we have the following immediate consequence of the invariance properties of the commuting Hamiltonian systems under choices of auxiliary data.
+On the other hand, it immediately follows from theorem 2.17 that for any chosen Hamiltonian symplectomorphism the system of commuting Hamiltonians is naturally isomorphic to the system of commuting Hamiltonians when the Hamiltonian is equal to zero.
+Since in the latter case it is shown in \cite{Ro} that the system of commuting Hamiltonians agrees with the dispersionless integrable hierarchy that Dubrovin-Zhang assign to the Frobenius manifold of rational Gromov-Witten theory of the underlying symplectic manifold in \cite {DZ}, we obtain the following immediate

-\begin{corollary} In the case when the symplectomorphism $\phi$ is the time-one map of a Hamiltonian flow, then the system of commuting Hamiltonians $\Ih_{\alpha,j}\in \T^{(0,0)}\V_X$ is isomorphic to the integrable system of Gromov-Witten theory of the underlying symplectic manifold. \end{corollary}
+\begin{corollary} The isomorphism $\V_X\cong\Lambda\QH^*(M)$ maps the system of commuting Hamiltonians $\Ih_{\alpha,j}\in \T^{(0,0)}\V_X$ to the integrable system defined by Dubrovin using the Frobenius manifold structure on $\QH^*(M)$ given by all rational Gromov-Witten invariants of the underlying symplectic manifold. \end{corollary}

-We end this section with a short discussion about how the commuting Hamiltonians on rational SFT help us to find a substitute for the rational Gromov-Witten potential in the Floer theory of a symplectomorphism. \\
+We end this section with a short discussion about how the commuting Hamiltonians on rational SFT help us to find a substitute for the rational Gromov-Witten potential in the Floer theory of a Hamiltonian symplectomorphism. \\